maelvls/gh-to-jira/README.md

 cert-manager/trust-manager#1234
 ```

-Wait for a bit and gh-to-jira will link the existing Jira ticket to that GitHub issue or PR.
+Then, add the `cybr` label to the GitHub issue or PR.
+Wait for a bit and
+gh-to-jira will link the existing Jira ticket to that GitHub issue or PR.

 ## Can I change the Jira task to an epic?